Skip to content

 How to care for a Cavalier King Charles Spaniel

 Knowing how to give your Cavalier King Charles the right care will help them lead a full and happy life.
-It’s not always an easy or self-explanatory task, but hopefully our tips on looking after your pup will give you a good starting point.

 Feeding and nutrition

-As they get older a Cavalier King Charles Spaniel should be fed 2-3 times a day.
-To get your dog to eat, make sure you set strict feeding times.
-Put the bowl down at the same time every day and only leave it down for a short time, say10 minutes.
+Put the bowl down at the same time every day and only leave it down for a short time, say ten minutes.
 If your dog doesn’t eat the food in that time, don’t be tempted to leave it down for longer, or to feed it something else instead.
 Your dog will quickly learn that they’re not going to get anything else and will eventually get hungry enough to eat their food.

-As a breed, Cavaliers can be picky eaters and would much prefer to eat treats than their dog food.
 If you follow the tips above, mealtimes will get easier to manage.
-Stick to dog food only; don’t try to tempt them with treats to get them to eat.
+Stick to dog food only and don’t try to tempt them with treats to get them to eat.
 Too many treats can lead to weight gain and health problems.

 Grooming